draxork/opentrustprotocol-rs/README.md

 > **🦀 The official Rust implementation of the OpenTrust Protocol - The MATHEMATICAL EMBODIMENT OF TRUST ITSELF**

-## 🔥 **REVOLUTIONARY UPDATE: v0.3.0 - Conformance Seals**
+## 🔥 **REVOLUTIONARY UPDATE: v3.0.0 - Performance Oracle & Circle of Trust**

-**OTP v0.3.0 introduces the Zero Pillar: Proof-of-Conformance Seals**
+**OTP v3.0.0 introduces:**
+- **Zero Pillar**: Proof-of-Conformance Seals (cryptographic proof of specification compliance)
+- **First Pillar**: Performance Oracle (Circle of Trust for real-world outcome tracking)

 Every fusion operation now generates a **cryptographic fingerprint** (SHA-256 hash) that proves the operation was performed according to the exact OTP specification.
+Additionally, the Performance Oracle system enables tracking real-world outcomes to measure the effectiveness of OTP-based decisions.

 This transforms OTP from a trust protocol into **the mathematical embodiment of trust itself**.

 ### **🛡️ What are Conformance Seals?**